-Terceira does not have exactly the same reputation for strong microclimates as São Miguel, but that does not mean the weather behaves the same across the whole island.
-You can have a more open reading in Angra or Praia da Vitória while the interior and higher areas are more closed in, or one coast can be much more exposed to wind than another.
+Terceira does not have the same reputation for extreme microclimates as São Miguel, but that does not mean the weather behaves the same way across the whole island.
+You may find clearer conditions in Angra or Praia da Vitória while the interior and higher areas are more closed in, or one coastline may be more exposed to wind than another.

-This page was created to help make that logic clearer: where it makes more sense to go today on Terceira, which macro-areas tend to work better in different situations, and how to make smarter decisions before wasting time on unnecessary driving.
+This page was created to help make that logic easier to understand: where it makes the most sense to go today on Terceira, which areas tend to work better in certain conditions, and how to make smarter decisions before wasting time on unnecessary driving.

 Where to go today on Terceira

-A practical reading of the day by real macro-areas of the island, based on the official forecast, warnings and complementary visual validation.
+A practical reading of the day by real zones of the island, based on official forecast, warnings and complementary visual validation.

 How it works (in 1 minute)

-- Do not assume that the weather in one single point represents the whole island.
+- Do not assume that the weather in one place represents the whole island.

-- On Terceira, it makes sense to separate the reading between the urban south, the southeast coast, the east, the interior and higher areas, the north, and the west/southwest.
+- On Terceira, it makes sense to separate the reading between the urban south, the southeast coast, the east side, the interior, the higher areas, the north, and the west/southwest.

-- When the interior, the higher areas or the more exposed parts of the island are closed in, that does not mean the day is lost.
+- When the interior, the higher ground, or the most exposed points are more closed in, that does not mean the day is lost.

-- If you have a car, you can adapt your day and move to the macro-area of the island with better conditions.
+- If you have a car, you can adapt the day and move to the part of the island with better conditions.

-To interpret the weather better on the island, it makes sense to think about Terceira by macro-area rather than as one single block.
+To interpret the weather better on the island, it makes more sense to think about Terceira by areas rather than as a single block.

 URBAN SOUTH